 Anchored in the belief that music holds the power to transform lives, Courtney Lewis has established himself as one of his generation’s most dynamic conductors.
 Currently in his eighth season as Music Director of the Jacksonville Symphony, Lewis has designed an ambitious mission to enrich the surrounding community with innovative symphonic programming, creating the highest quality of art possible, accessible to all.
-The Florida Times-Union has noted that “it’s beyond debate that Lewis has been a transformative figure... leading the [Jacksonville Symphony].”
-Under Lewis’s leadership, the artistic caliber has improved considerably, and the symphony has grown in size and national stature, recently making its first broadcast on NPR’s Performance Today.
+The Florida-Times Union has noted [that] “it’s beyond debate that Lewis has been a transformative figure...leading the [Jacksonville] Symphony.”
+Under Lewis’s leadership, the artistic caliber has improved considerably, and the symphony has grown in size and national reputation, recently making its first broadcast on NPR’s Performance Today.

 Deeply committed to new music, Lewis has worked with and commissioned many of today’s leading composers.
 In 2016, he assisted Thomas Adès at the Salzburg Festival for the premiere of Adès’s opera The Exterminating Angel.
 In Jacksonville, recent and upcoming commissions include works by Carlos Simon, Sean Shepherd, Tarik O’Regan, Courtney Bryan, and Conrad Tao.

-Since his debut in November 2008 with the Saint Louis Symphony Orchestra, Lewis has appeared with the Los Angeles Philharmonic, Vancouver Symphony, and RTÉ National Symphony Orchestra of Ireland, among many other high-profile orchestras.
+Since his debut in November 2008 with the Saint Louis Symphony Orchestra, Lewis has appeared with the Los Angeles Philharmonic (most recently stepping on short notice at the Hollywood Bowl), Vancouver Symphony, and RTÉ National Symphony Orchestra of Ireland, among many other high-profile orchestras.
 He served as Assistant Conductor of the New York Philharmonic, Associate Conductor of the Minnesota Orchestra, and Dudamel Fellow with the Los Angeles Philharmonic.
-From 2008 to 2014, Lewis was also the Music Director of Boston’s acclaimed Discovery Ensemble, a chamber orchestra dedicated to performing contemporary and established repertoire at the highest level of musical excellence, while also bringing live music into the underprivileged parts of Boston through workshops in local schools.
+From 2008 to 2014, Lewis was also the Music Director of Boston’s acclaimed Discovery Ensemble, a chamber orchestra dedicated to giving concerts of contemporary and established repertoire at the highest level of musical excellence, while also bringing live music into the underprivileged parts of Boston through workshops in local schools.